First, set up clerk names and assign passwords:

 - You will need that password to proceed to the next step.

-- A window Clerks, passwords and permissions will come up.
+- A window Clerks, passwords and permissions will display.

 - Click on Add a New Clerk and follow the prompts to set the password and permissions.